viant/endly/example/etl/transformer/README.md

-### This examples is still being worked on, come back later

 # Transformer application - simple data copy from one datastore to another, i.e. (aerospike to mysql)

 This application was build to provide end to end testing example of etl application.